ptsource/Developer-Platform/README.md

 * Supports calling external tools
 * ... and much more

+## Extra Packages

+PTSource Developer Platform uses [PTSource PTSGet](https://store.ptsource.eu/soft/ptsget/start) to maintain extra packages.
+[PTSource PTSGet](https://store.ptsource.eu/soft/ptsget/start) is a command-line package management tool used in PTSource distributions.
+It simplifies the process of installing, updating, and removing software packages.
+With a vast repository of precompiled packages provides access to a wide range of applications for users and administrators alike.
+See [here](https://store.ptsource.eu/soft/ptsget/start#ptsgetplatform) all avaliable extra packages.

 ## Windows Compilers Included

 | Compiler  | Language | x86 | x64 | Version |